-The Ryerson University Library and Archives (RULA) is pleased to announce its 2018/19 RULA Open Educational Resources (OER) Grants to encourage the creation and adoption of open educational resources.
+The Toronto Metropolitan University Library and Archives (RULA) is pleased to announce its 2018/19 RULA Open Educational Resources (OER) Grants to encourage the creation and adoption of open educational resources.
 OER are learning materials that are openly licensed such that they are freely available to be adapted, copied, and shared.
 OER can be: courses, modules, textbooks, multimedia, assessments, and supplementary materials.

 These grants advance the University’s priorities to foster an innovation ecosystem and ensure excellence in student learning experiences, and build on RULA’s digital initiatives, expertise in Open Access and Open Education Resource publishing and dissemination, and academic priorities of access and openness.
 The Library and Archives is very pleased to collaborate with the Office of eLearning and the Learning and Teaching Office in the review and adjudication of the grants, and in the support of successful projects.
 A total of $35,000 is available in two categories of grants:

 Category 1 – Creation or Adaptation

 - 3 grants for creation or adaptation of an OER textbook or ancillary materials and its subsequent use in class- $10,000 each.

 - 5 grants for peer review and adoption of OER, or creation of small-scale supplementary/ ancillary material for an existing OER – $1,000 each.

 - To support faculty members in the review, revision and adoption of open textbooks and other OER materials

 - To increase the use of open educational content, textbooks and OER at Toronto Metropolitan University resulting in pedagogical innovation, enhanced access for students, and reduced textbook and class material costs.

 All RFA and CUPE Faculty members, Librarians and Post-Doctoral fellows, may apply for these grants.

 Proposals will be evaluated based on the following criteria: